-The Ocean Sands Development is supplied by Southern Outer Banks Water System's 47 wells.
-There are 42 shallow groundwater wells; 16 of these wells are 45 feet deep and located at 734 Ocean Trail, Corolla, NC.
+The Southern Outer Banks Water System is supplied by 47 wells.
+There are 42 shallow groundwater wells; 16 of these wells are 45 feet deep and are located at 734 Ocean Trail, Corolla, NC.
 The remaining 26 shallow wells are located in the Ocean Sands Development.
-In addition, 5 brackish deep-water wells serve the desalination section of the treatment plant.
-These wells are 250 feet deep and located in the Village of Ocean Hill, Whalehead Section, and the Whalehead Club.
+There are 5 brackish water wells that serve the desalination section of the treatment plant.
+These wells are 250 feet deep and are located in the Village of Ocean Hill, Whalehead Section, and the Whalehead Club.